IshitaSrivast/ipfspubsubApp/README.md

 To demonstrate pubsub we need two nodes running so pubsub messages can be passed between them.

 Right now the easiest way to do this is to install and start a `js-ipfs` and `go-ipfs` node.
-There are other ways to do this, see [this document on running multiple nodes](https://github.com/ipfs-examples/js-ipfs-examples/running-multiple-nodes) for details.

 ### 2. Start the IPFS nodes